jackpal/jackpal.github.io/_posts/2010-01-20-A_Taipei-Torrent_postmortem:_Writing_a_BitTorrent_client_in_Go.md

 ---
 date: 2010-01-20 07:34
 tags: go,bittorrent,Taipei-Torrent
+title: A Taipei-Torrent postmortem: Writing a BitTorrent client in Go
 ---

-# A Taipei-Torrent postmortem: Writing a BitTorrent client in Go

 _This is a BitTorrent client.
 There are many like it, but this one is mine._